Rendezvous (playlist): Singles and other releases

 The Dice Ailes-assisted track "Your Father" was released on December 1, 2017, as the playlist's lead single.
 The accompanying music video for "Your Father" was directed by The Myth.
 In a review for Konbini Channels, Daniel Orubo said the "Humble"-inspired video is "nowhere near as cohesive or satisfying".
-The playlist's second single "Lekki" was released on October 2, 2018.
+The playlist's second single, "Lekki", was released on October 2, 2018.
 The song's music video highlights the nightlife scene in Lagos and features cameo appearances from Nedu, Blaqbonez and Zoro.

 On August 2, 2019, M.I released the music video for "Playlist".
 It was directed by Seyi Akinlade and features retro themes, particularly a 1970s-inspired look blended into a modern context.
-The Nonso Amadi-assisted track is a fusion of jazz and hip-hop.

 Critical reception

 Rendezvous received generally positive reviews from music critics.
 Twitter reactions to the playlist were positive.
 Victor Okpala of Nigerian Entertainment Today described the playlist as a "decent crossroad of musical diversity" and said it "reflects a laudable degree of evolution and flexibility that not so many rappers can boast of".
 A writer for Pulse Nigeria characterized it as "an extension of his relevance to an age and class of younger musicians and their fans", and opined that all of the acts featured on it won from a musical standpoint.

 Jim Donnett gave the playlist 3.5 stars out of 5 in a review for TooXclusive.
 Donnett stated: "Longtime M.I fans who fell in love with his reflective lyricism on Illegal Music 2 for instance, and his ironically tall posture on MI 2: The Movie, would love this playlist less than his potentially new set of listeners who I expect to appreciate his syncing with their favourite alternative artistes".
 A writer for BellaNaija, who goes by the moniker Black Boy, said Rendezvous is being celebrated because of the "transient satisfaction it offers, even though its long-term impact remains uncertain".
 Black Boy also said it "isn't his best project but it has enough quality to rank high on the Nigerian Hip Hop chart of today".
 Dennis Peter, writing for Filter Free Nigeria, said the playlist is "a better repeat of the same communal tactic integral to The Chairman, with each artist and producer playing to their strengths, while still in service to a project that is Mr. Abaga's most diverse and most sophisticated fabric yet".